Myhlamaeus/ternary-logic/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

+Note that, currently, jsHint has a lot of problems with ES6 Modules, because of which many unnecessary errors are thrown.

 ## License